 Joel Moffett was raised on the island of Maui where he graduated high school from Seabury Hall.
 He holds an MFA in Film Directing from the American Film Institute and an MFA in Theatre Directing from Humboldt State University.

 While in Los Angeles, Joel taught screenwriting and Directing at the American Film Institute for nine years.
-In addition, he consistently taught screen acting, production and directing classes for the Dodge College of Film and Media Arts at Chapman University.
-Joel has worked as a screenwriter for Alibi Entertainment (London), Hervis Entertainment (Berlin) and Moving Movies (Los Angeles).
+During this time he also taught screen acting, production and directing classes for the Dodge College of Film and Media Arts at Chapman University.